Lake Tomahawk Demonstration Area, Oneida County, Wisconsin

 The site is attractive to golden-winged warblers because its dense shrub layer is interspersed with grassy patches and scattered residual canopy trees that were not cut during the last clearcut harvest; male golden-wings use the trees as song perches.

-All male golden-wings on the study site have undergone mitochondrial DNA testing between 2007 and 2010, and only one male (in 2007) was found to be a cryptic hybrid.
-(A cryptic hybrid appears to be a pure golden-winged warbler, based on plumage characteristics, but is actually not genetically pure: i.e., an ancestor interbred with a blue-winged warbler.)
+All male golden-wings on the study site underwent mitochondrial DNA testing between 2007 and 2010, and only one male (in 2007) was found to be a cryptic hybrid.
+(A cryptic hybrid appears to be a pure golden-winged warbler, based on plumage characteristics, but is actually not genetically pure: i.e., an ancestor interbred with a closely related blue-winged warbler.)

-The most abundant associated bird species on this site (in order of abundance from high to low) are chestnut-sided warbler, indigo bunting, rose-breasted grosbeak, veery, and white-throated sparrow.
+The most abundant associated bird species on this site (in order of abundance from high to low) were chestnut-sided warbler, indigo bunting, rose-breasted grosbeak, veery, and white-throated sparrow.

 .jpg)